Associate Professor, Art History

 Heuser Art Center 205A 107

-Sarah Glover, Associate Professor of Art History, received a Ph.D. in Art History from the University of Virginia where she specialized in the study of medieval manuscripts.
+Sarah Glover teaches courses in Medieval Art, Northern Renaissance Art, Art Criticism and Gender in Art.
+She received a Ph.D. in Art History from the University of Virginia where she specialized in the study of medieval manuscripts.
 Her early research focused on the iconography of illustrations of Marian miracles appearing in devotional books made for women in late Medieval England.
-Her study of medieval art extends beyond the page to encompass issues regarding the devotional practices of medieval women and the power of the devotional image.
+Her study of medieval art extends beyond the illuminated page to consider the use of medieval imagery and Marian iconography in contemporary art and textile design.
 She has published on a wide range of topics from the Marian Miracle Cycle at Eton College to the motif of the Vagina Dentata in contemporary American visual culture.
+Her current research focuses on the use of Medieval and Renaissance art in the fashion industry and digital textile design.